 No student may give, dispense or administer any mediation or remedy to another student.
 Any violation of the conditions for permission to carry and/or self-administer medication may result in termination of that permission as well as discipline.

-- Age Discrimination Act, Americans with Disabilities Act, Affirmative Action, Civil Rights Act (employees), and Title IX: Chief Talent Officer, 206.631.3121, TitleIXOfficer@highlineschools.org
+- Age Discrimination Act, Americans with Disabilities Act, Affirmative Action, and Civil Rights Act (employees): Chief Talent Officer, 206.631.3121

 Under RCW 9.91.160, students age 14 years and older may legally possess personal protective spray devices (Mace and pepper spray) if that student has parent permission.
 Schools may not prohibit the possession of personal protection spray devices if the student is at least 14 years of age with parent permission, or any person age 18 or older.
 Parents/guardians who want their child to carry such a device must provide the school with a letter stating the student’s name, the type of device to be carried, the expiration date, if any, and the reason the child should carry the device.
 This letter must be provided to the school each year and will be kept in the student’s file.
 A notation will also be added to the student’s profile in illuminate.
 While carrying a protective device is permitted under these circumstances, use of the device may result in discipline, depending on the situation.